-Exhibit 1.01 - Conflict Minerals Report of Huntington Ingalls Industries, Inc. as required by Items 1.01 and 1.02 of this Form.
+1.01 Conflict Minerals Report of Huntington Ingalls Industries, Inc.

 Signatures

 Pursuant to the requirements of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the duly authorized undersigned.